Central and Southern Cotswold Tour

 Bibury

 This charming village, sitting on the crystal-clear, trout-filled waters of the River Coln, is a picture of timeless beauty.
 Swans glide effortlessly against the gentle current.
 Perhaps best known for Arlington Row, a striking line of historic cottages.
-Originally built in 1380 as a wool store, these ancient buildings were later transformed into quaint stone cottages in the 17th century.
+Originally built in 1380 as a wool store, these ancient buildings were later transformed into quaint cottages in the 17th century.

 Cirencester